Appeals

 Decisions ‘on the papers’

-We might request further information from you to assist us make a decision.
-If we obtain any other information which affects your appeal, we will provide it to you so that you can respond and/or provide further information.
-We will specify a timeframe for you to provide any further information you have, but if you don’t respond within that time, we may make our decision based on the information already available to us.
+The Commission might request further information from you or a third party to assist it to decide your appeal.
+You will be given an opportunity to respond to any information that affects your appeal.
+We will specify a timeframe for your response, but if you do not respond within that time, we may make our decision based on the information already available to us.

 Past appeals